-Queensland Museum recognises Aboriginal and Torres Strait Islander peoples as the first scientists, makers, storytellers, traders and diplomats of Queensland.
+Queensland Museum recognises the rich culture and traditions of Aboriginal peoples and Torres Strait Islander peoples and our shared history.

-Queensland Museum maintains ongoing partnerships with First Nations communities and individuals, and the Queensland Museum Aboriginal and Torres Strait Islander Consultative Committee provides cultural leadership and guidance to the Board and Executive Leadership Team.
-In 2022, the museum appointed Dr Bianca Beetson as its inaugural Director First Nations.
+Queensland Museum maintains ongoing partnerships with First Nations communities and individuals, and through the Queensland Museum Aboriginal and Torres Strait Islander Consultative Committee cultural direction and guidance to the Board and Executive Leadership Team.
+Under the leadership of Dr Bianca Beetson, Director First Nations, the museum's dedicated First Nations team has grown to eight members, further strengthening our commitment to authentic cultural representation and collaboration.

 Your donation can contribute to Queensland’s reconciliation journey by supporting our work with First Nations communities, including: